jvmsangkal/FullStackEngineerChallenge/README.md

 - Users are assigned to review other users with a corresponding performance review.

-- Users are allowed to submit multiple feedbacks for a performance review.
+- Users are allowed to submit multiple feedbacks for a given user and performance review.

 - Deleting a user won't delete previously submitted feedbacks by that user